 The vaccine is an mRNA vaccine, using technology that has been in development for 20 years.

-After a rigorous approval process, the vaccine received approval from Health Canada for use on adults over the age of 18 on December 23, 2020.
+After a rigorous approval process, the vaccine received approval from Health Canada for use on people over the age of 16 in December 2020 and children between 12 and 15 on May 5, 2021.

 INGREDIENTS